bnm15/bnm15.github.io/_posts/2016-01-27-First-Days-of-School.markdown

 syntaxHighlighter: no
 ---

+*I took this picture from online because I didn't have any pictures of the school.
+It's not actually this springy here yet*

 School started this past Monday!
 Hooray!

 Just kidding, that's terrible.
 I'd love to just be in Spain for four months with no work.
 Hehe.